waku-org/nwaku-compose/README.md

 ### From `v0.35.1` or older

+Please review the latest https://github.com/waku-org/nwaku-compose/blob/master/.env.example env var template file and update your .env accordingly

+Make sure you have some ETH in your Linea Sepolia account.
+Also, move your Sepolia RPC client (e.g., Infura) to a Linea Sepolia RPC client.

 You will need to delete both the `keystore` and `rln_tree` folders, and register your membership again before using the new version by running the following commands:

 1. `cd nwaku-compose` ( go into the root's repository folder )